Stiles Cove Path

 Scenic spots on Stiles Cove Path:

-• Dog’s Hole Falls is a waterfall that drops from the forested cliffs straight into the ocean.
+• Spout Cove Falls (Dog’s Hole Falls) is a waterfall that drops from the forested cliffs straight into the ocean.

-• Stiles Cove is the namesake of the trail, it’s a big and beautiful secluded cove with steep cliffs and high waterfalls.
-In winter you’ll find ice climbers scaling the frozen falls and walls down to the otherwise isolated beach.
+• Stiles Cove is the namesake of the trail, it’s a big and beautiful secluded cove with steep cliffs and waterfalls.
+In winter you’ll find ice climbers scaling the frozen falls and walls, down to the otherwise isolated beach.

-• Red Head offers two treats, one of them is Red Head Cove, a place where many whales congregate in summer.
-The other is the dramatic vertical rock face on the Southeast side, venture too close to the edge and you’ll see it drops 60 metres straight down, an unnerving view for sure.
+• Red Head offers two treats, one of them is Red Head Cove, a place where many whales congregate in summer, the other is Acrophobia, a dramatic vertical rock face on the southeast side; venture too close to this edge and you’ll see it drops 60 metres straight down, an unnerving view for sure.

-• Big River Falls is a wild waterfall, only a stone’s throw away from the South trailhead.
-You can get to it with a bare minimum of hiking.
+• Whirly Pool Falls (Big River Falls) is a wild waterfall only a stone’s throw away from the south trailhead, you can get to it with a bare minimum of hiking.

-Wild berries you can find on Stiles Cove Path include Crackerberries, Blueberries, Raspberries and Marshberries.
+Berries you can find on Stiles Cove Path include crackerberries, blueberries, raspberries and cranberries.